Mom makes son who’s suspended from school do free yard work

 After a Louisiana mom found out her son was suspended from school for three days, she decided he wasn’t going to sit around and enjoy the time off.

-Demetris Payne shared this post on Facebook asking if anyone needed some free yard work done because her son was available all weekend long.
+Demetris Payne shared a post on Facebook asking if anyone needed some free yard work done because her son was available all weekend long.

 But, that didn’t last very long.
 Payne got lots of responses on the post and soon her son was booked solid through the weekend and mom wasn’t going to let him live it down.